danilmoh/AddressBook/README.md

 It is possible to sort entries by any paramenter.

-The goal of the project is to recall Junit5 test driven development, uml desiging and handling a lot of local files
+The goal of the project is to recall Junit5 test driven development, uml desiging and handling of a lot of local files